Semileptonic Decay of $\Omega_c^0 \to \Xi^- l^+ \nu_l$ From Light-Cone Sum Rules: Conclusions

 \section{Conclusions}

-In this work we calculate the form factors of the semileptonic weak decay from heavy baryon $\Omega_c$ to light baryon $\Xi$ and two leptons with light-cone sum rule approach.
-The explicit expressions of the sum rules of form factors are given.
-By using the numerical value in PDG the form factors are calculated and are given in Table~\ref{table 1}.
-The form foctors obtained by other approaches are compatible with ours in Table~\ref{table 1} too.
-The decay width of $\Omega_c^0 \to \Xi^-l^+\nu_l$ is evaluated to the number $\Gamma=(1.64\pm0.05)\times10^{-16} GeV$.The branching ratio of it is given by $Br(\Omega_c^0 \to \Xi^- l^+ \nu_l)=6.68\times10^{-5}$.
+The process of the semileptonic decay from heavy baryon $\Omega_c$ to light baryon $\Xi$ and two leptons is calculated with light-cone sum rule approach.
+With the light-cone sum rules, the form factors of this weak decay are calculated and the explicit expressions of them are given.
+By using the numerical values in PDG the form factors are calculated and their numerical values are given in Table~\ref{table 1}.
+The form factors obtained by other approaches are compatible with ours in Table~\ref{table 1} too.
+The decay width of $\Omega_c^0 \to \Xi^-l^+\nu_l$ is evaluated to the number $\Gamma=(7.51\pm0.36)\times10^{-15}~{\rm{GeV}}$.
+It's larger than the result given in ref.~\cite{Zhao:2018}, the reason may be the different values of form factors come from different approaches.
+The branching ratio of it is given by $Br(\Omega_c^0 \to \Xi^- l^+ \nu_l)=(3.06\pm0.15)\times10^{-3}$.
 But there is no absolute branching of $\Omega_c^0$ decay which has been discovered in experiments, and the only reference of it is to set the $\Omega_c^0 \to \Omega^- \pi^+$ decay channel to one, and the other decay channels are all relative to it~\cite{Frabetti:1993}.
-Our calculation results may be tested in the future experiments.
+Due to the branching ratio is in the order ten to minus three, this calculation results will give a prediction of this decay channel and it may be an easy observed decay channel in experiment, and will also be tested in the future experiments.